 - 1. From the Process Manager abort and suspend some processes, and verify that the related tasks are not in the Inbox.
-Resume the processes and verify if they are again the Inbox. - 2.
-Notice the different values of relevant data and status of tasks. - 3.
+Resume the processes and verify if they are again the Inbox.
+Analyze the differences between each action. - 2.
+1. Notice the different values of relevant data and status of tasks. - 3.
 Enable and disable the process definitions and note what happens with the instances of processes and tasks.
-Remember that, by default, only enabled processes in the Process Definition applicative are shown.
-To view disabled processes you must change the corresponding filter in the first column of the grid.